 Most internships will have you submit your application materials through DICAS, but there’s some exceptions to that rule.
 For example, if you’re applying as a pre-select, that will usually take place a month before the DICAS deadline.

-Pre-select: Some colleges reserve some internship spots for undergrad students at that school.
-If you’re interested in going to your school’s internship and they offer a pre-select deadline, take advantage of it!
+Pre-select: Some colleges reserve a few, early apply internship spots for their undergrad students.
+If you’re interested in your school’s internship and they offer a pre-select deadline, take advantage of it!

 Of course, check your school’s website on the details for that because it’s a completely separate process from DICAS.
 Other trends I’ve noticed with internships is that many schools with coordinated programs don’t go through the DICAS application, as well as some WIC internships.

 I’m not an expert on DICAS at all, but as someone who’s been working with it a lot lately, here’s some other advice I have to offer: